Driving Offences in the Criminal Courts

 If you are found guilty, the Judge will decide on the sentence.

-Magistrates’ Courts cannot send you to prison for most driving offence such as speeding, careless driving or failing to provide driver details.
+Magistrates’ Courts cannot send you to prison for most driving offences such as speeding, careless driving or failing to provide driver details.
 With many driving offences, the worst outcome is that you are disqualified from driving.
 This can still be catastrophic for many people.

 However, Magistrates’ Courts have the power to send you to prison for certain driving offences.
 This includes offences such as drug or drink driving, failing to provide a specimen for analysis, failing to stop or report after an accident and dangerous driving.